lukifer23/GemmaFischer/docs/ARCHITECTURE.md

-# ChessGemma Architecture
+# GemmaFischer Architecture

 ## System Overview

-ChessGemma is a chess AI system that fine-tunes Google's Gemma-3 270M model using LoRA adaptation.
-It features Mixture of Experts (MoE) routing for intelligent expert selection and operates on Apple Silicon with MPS acceleration.
+GemmaFischer is a chess AI system that combines Google's Gemma-3 270M model for strategic guidance and educational explanations with LeelaChess Zero (LC0) as the primary UCI chess engine.
+Uses LoRA adaptation on Apple Silicon with MPS acceleration and features a hybrid Mixture of Experts (MoE) system that intelligently routes between LC0's precise move calculation and the LLM's educational capabilities.

-**Platform**: Mac with Apple Silicon (M3/M4 recommended) - MPS acceleration optimized.
+**Platform**: Mac with Apple Silicon (M3/M4 recommended) - MPS acceleration optimized for both LC0 Metal backend and LLM inference.

 ## Core Architecture